-Acromegaly is linked to diabetes in the sense that cats with this disease have problems maintaining a healthy blood glucose level.
+Acromegaly is linked to diabetes in the sense that cats with this disease have difficulty maintaining a healthy blood glucose level.
 As such, it’ll feel hungry and thirsty all the time and may have some of the other symptoms associated with diabetes.

 Feline acromegaly occurs when too much growth hormone (IGF-1) is produced in the pituitary gland.
-This results in some quite particular physical changes, such as:
+This results in physical changes:

 - Large body